Carryover cooking

 Carryover cooking is often used as a finishing step in preparation of foods that are roasted or grilled, and should be accounted for in recipes as it can increase the internal temperature of foods by temperatures between 5 and 25 degrees Fahrenheit (3–14°C).
 The larger and denser the object being heated, the greater the amount of temperature increase due to carryover cooking.

 Resting, when used as a synonym for carryover cooking, also refers to the process of allowing the liquids in meats to redistribute through the food over a 5- to 20-minute period.
-This allows for a more flavorful and juicy finished product, in contrast to immediately cutting meat and allowing the still mobile juices to be lost from the meat before redistribution.
+It is a common belief that this allows for a more flavorful and juicy finished product, in contrast to immediately cutting meat and allowing the still mobile juices to be lost from the meat before redistribution.
+Recent food research suggests however that resting doesn't directly impact flavor/juciness, although it does allow for greater temperature control (and cutting at the right temperature results in jucier meat).

 Physics

 Because larger objects have a lower surface-area-to-volume ratio, they are more able to retain heat.
 This heat retention translates to a uniform temperature increase throughout the food as the heat dissipates to cooler areas.
 Additionally, foods with a higher water content are more subject to carry over cooking as water has a higher heat capacity and will have more heat to distribute throughout the food item.